Ila Borders Bio

 Having no family in the fire service and being extremely green I had a lot to learn.
 Santa Ana prepared me very well, but I was in debt.
 I was paying for rent, food, physical abilities tests, gas to get to testing sites, application fees, etc. It got to the point were I could not test because I couldn’t afford it.
 I do not want this to hold others back like it did for me.
 The only thing to hold you back should be your character and work ethic.

 I was very fortunate and got hired by Long Beach Fire, CA. in 2004.
 I then moved to Gilbert, AZ. and worked with Gilbert Fire until 2015.
-In 2015, I started with Cornelius Fire and currently; I am a Lt./Paramedic and a part of the Recruitment and Retention team.
+In 2015, I started with Cornelius Fire and currently; I am a Captain/Paramedic and a part of the Recruitment and Retention team.
 I also work as a Fire Academy Instructor for Portland Community College, coach baseball for USA Baseball and MLB and recently started my Master’s in Public Administration.

 My passion has changed from playing baseball to helping others get into the fire service.
 Being a firefighter/paramedic has given so much to me and now I want to give everything back to you!